The Developing Reader

 • Language Listening & Speaking

 Early language development has two key components: listening and speaking.
 These elements were presented separately, but they operate in conjunction with each other.
 Listening leads the way, since the auditory system is ready to go at birth.
-Speaking is in the metamorphosis stage — like a chrysalis evolving into a butterfly.
-The body of a […]
+Speaking is in […]

 Read More